Executive strategies in plain speak

 What do the executive teams of a very successful investment bank and a global non-profit organization have in common?
 They both struggle with how to articulate their next level of strategy with simplistic and straightforward language, or rather in plain speak.
 Maybe they share other things in common as well but a very real challenge exists within executive teams who have established their businesses and are looking for ways to continuously innovate, change and stay relevant.

 It’s interesting how executives in startup organizations seem to be clear on what needs to happen and maintain a sense of urgency in getting things done yet as time passes and some level of stability settles in, these same executives often find it difficult to plan for what’s next or even enhance what they are doing now.
-These are very general statements, I know, and don’t apply to the masses but they do apply to enough teams across several types of companies; so much so that entire businesses around executive coaching and strategy have been around for years.
+These are very general statements, I know, and don’t apply to the masses but they do apply to enough teams across several types of companies; so much so that entire businesses around executive strategies and coaching have been around for years.
 In fact, a colleague has often said that the best thing in the world to sell is common sense; it’s what we all need more of especially in business.

 Back to the investment bank and non-profit.
 The reason I use those two examples is because they are two very real examples for me personally.
 In our varied careers most of us get the opportunity, if we desire it, to get involved with activities outside our “day job” and use our talents and skills elsewhere.
-In my case, I spend time each year outside my primary scope of work helping executive teams and boards translate their strategies, challenges and initiatives into plain speak; meaning that the beginning to being better starts with becoming simpler in articulating what we want or need to do.
+In my case, I spend time each year outside my primary scope of work helping executive teams and boards translate their executive strategies, challenges and initiatives into plain speak; meaning that the beginning to being better starts with becoming simpler in articulating what we want or need to do.

 This is where I would tout the strengths of practices and techniques from the world of agile and lean.
 Combined with good old-fashioned board level and executive experience, these techniques can prove very useful in accelerating a path to better results and dealing with critical business issues.

-In the case of both the investment bank and non-profit, I had the opportunity in helping them define their strategies for the coming year.
+In the case of both the investment bank and non-profit, I had the opportunity in helping them define their executive strategies for the coming year.
 This involved getting them to work together through a number of exercises and activities so we could draw out the specifics.
 In the case of the investment bank the desire to reshape their marketing strategy was raised as one primary initiative.
-This ultimately ended up in their list of stories and was prioritized accordingly but long before that happened and interesting discussion took place.
+This ultimately ended up in their list of stories and was prioritized accordingly but long before that happened an interesting discussion took place.

 In a two-hour span neither the CEO nor his direct reports could answer the simple question of why this initiative needed to happen.
 Opinions and “professional arguments” broke out amongst them.
 What did we conclude?
 The main reason for reshaping the marketing strategy, which by the way involved redoing all website content and rewriting the product content, was because the CEO felt his competitor’s website looked better than theirs.